Beards in the Workplace

-“If one of our workers suffers respiratory illness as a result of a poor fitting mask that is our responsibility.
-We place the safety of our workers at the top of the priority list.”
+“If one of our workers suffers respiratory illness as a result of a poor fitting mask then that is our responsibility and we place the safety of our workers at the top of the priority list.”

-However, it’s important to remember that being clean-shaven isn’t the only requirement for wearing tight-fitting RPE.
-Even without facial hair the mask you’ve selected might not fit your face.
+However, it’s important to remember that being clean-shaven isn’t the only requirement for wearing tight-fitting RPE, as even without facial hair the mask you’ve selected might not fit your face.
 You must pass a Fit Test on the make and model of tight-fitting RPE before wearing it in the workplace to ensure it fits and will work effectively.

 Although forced shaving could work for the majority of the workforce, it won’t work for everyone.
 What about those who cannot clean shave for religious or medical reasons?